nohren/MiniMax-Tree-AI-simulation/README.md

 Imagine what happens when you seize the initiative and practice forsight! :metal:

+**The enemy always has a say:**: After your move, the tree of options, breadth and depth is recreated for the other team, and the opponent may choose a different path than the one you initially set out on, the with the checkmate.
+Especially if it is more advantageous to the opponent.

 **Any additional insights that you see, just fork it!!**